10 Best Dumbbell Bicep Exercises For Home Workout

 Read More: Reverse Bicep Curl: Muscle Worked, Benefits, Variations

-3. Seated Dumbbell Curl
+3. Seated Alternating Dumbbell Curl

 Sitting down can help you do better exercises and move your bicep in a controlled way.
 This is because you don’t have to use momentum or swing weights.